Keyboard shortcuts

 Colors

-Colors can be specified as hex values ("#1e1e2e") or as named Catppuccin colors ("base", "text", "blue", etc.).
-See Theming for the full list of named colors.
+Colors can be specified as hex values ("#1e1e2e") or as named theme colors ("blue", "green", "mauve", etc.).
+The named-color palette depends on the active theme family (Catppuccin, Rosé Pine, Tokyo Night); see Theming for the full list per family.

 SettingDescription